subin-seol/New-York-Taxi-Profit-Analysis/README.md

-# MAST30034 Project 1 README.md
+# New York Taxi Project Analysis
-- Name: Subin Seol

-**Research Goal:** My research goal is to maximise the profit of the yellow taxi drivers.
+My research goal is to maximise the profit of the yellow taxi drivers.

 **Timeline:** The timeline for the research area is 2022 January, April, July and October.